sylhare/Type-on-Strap/README.md

 ### Feature: Search 🔍

-The search feature is based on [Simple-Jekyll-search](https://github.com/christian-fei/Simple-Jekyll-Search) there is a `search.json` file that will create a list of all the site posts, pages and portfolios.
+The search feature is based on [Simple-Jekyll-search](https://github.com/christian-fei/Simple-Jekyll-Search) there is a `search.liquid` file that will create a list of all the site posts, pages and portfolios.

 Then there's a `search.js` displaying the formatted results in the "search page".